 There are advantages and disadvantages to real versus artificial.
 From an environmental point of view live is likely best but from a homemaking point of view artificial likely wins.
 For me, there is no choice, artificial or an asthma attack.
 Any surprise that I stick with artificial?

 If you go with a real tree be sure to try to get one locally, bonus green points if it’s potted.
-If you do choose to go with an artificial Christmas tree, there are ways to make it greener.
+In Oklahoma, you can rent a live Christmas tree.
+And if you do choose to go with an artificial Christmas tree, there are ways to make it greener.

 HOW TO GREEN YOUR ARTIFICIAL CHRISTMAS TREE